My Name Is Kien

 Golden Handcuffs: The use of benefits, typically deferred payments, to discourage an employee from leaving.
 In practice, if you aren’t willing to leave your job at your current salary, will you be willing to leave it the following year with an even higher salary?

 I enjoyed my job and the security it brought, but something was missing.
-I dreamed of sleeping under the stars in the Sahara desert more than being promoted to Managing Director.
+I dreamt of sleeping under the stars in the Sahara desert more than being promoted to Managing Director.
 I had a wider smile at the thought of embarking on a series of unexpected misadventures with someone I just met than of buying a new car with my annual bonus.

 Each time I went to Los Angeles to visit my family, I just wished I could stay for longer.
-Full stop.

 Throwing In The Towel